sighupio/container-signature-enforcer/DEVELOP.md

 #### Add a valid signature

-All commands listed bellow are available once you create a cluster using: `make local-start` and also if you run `make local-help`
+All commands listed below are available once you create a cluster using: `make local-start` and also if you run `make local-help`

 ```bash